bonfire-engine/bonfire-engine.github.io/lighting.md

 # Lighting

+> <small>This is a [GameComponent](https://github.com/RafaelBarbosatec/bonfire/blob/1.0.0-rc/lib/base/game_component.dart)</small>

-> Layer responsible for adding lighting to the game.
+Layer responsible for adding lighting to the game.

 <img width=400 src="_media/example_lighting.jpg"></img>

 By setting the `lightingColorGame` property on BofireWidget you automatically enable this lighting system. and to add light to the objects, just add the `Lighting` mixin to the component and configure it using `setupLighting()` method:

 ```dart
 class MyCustomDecoration extends GameDecoration with Lighting {
   MyCustomDecoration(Position position)
       : super.withAnimation(